Dolby Digital: Applications

 Dolby is part of a group of organizations involved in the development of AAC (Advanced Audio Coding), part of MPEG specifications, and considered the successor to MP3.

 Dolby Digital Plus (DD-Plus) and TrueHD are supported in HD-DVD, as mandatory codecs, and in Blu-ray Disc, as optional codecs.

 Dolby technologies in packaged media formats

 AC3RF

 In the LaserDisc world AC3RF is the term widely placed on connectors of players that support Dolby Digital.
 Specific demodulators and receivers from the LaserDisc era (1990s thru early 2000s) also include placement of this term on connectors.

-LaserDisc titles with Dolby Digital tracks often have THX logo on their covers.
+LaserDisc titles with Dolby Digital tracks often have the THX logo on their covers.